dnsimple/dnsimple-support/content/articles/what-happens-when-domain-expires.markdown

 Renewal years are always added to the end of the current registration period (i.e., the new expiration date is the same whether you renew two months early or the day before expiration), so you will never lose time on your domain by renewing early.

+#### Transferring away expired domain

+ICANN’s rules and regulations permit expired domains to be transferred to another registrar, provided the domain is still in its [grace period](#grace-period).
+Transfers must complete before the domain falls into its [redemption period](#redemption-period).

+If you need to transfer an expired domain away, please contact us at [support@dnsimple.com](mailto:support@dnsimple.com), or through the [contact page](https://dnsimple.com/contact), and we'll help you through the process.

 ### Redemption period

 After a domain has passed through any applicable expiration grace period, the domain may go into redemption status.